-Fortune Acron Regina – The Location
+Acron Candolim Regina – The Location

 - Address: About 300m from the main road midway along Candolim, a major tourist region in a southern part of North Goa.
 (Most places in Goa don’t have an address.)
 Inexplicably, not signposted from the main road.